 - It means fighting.
 And most of the fighting will take place in the space between your own two ears.
 This is the work we do in Flying Free and Flying Higher.

-- It means believing that you can change the status quo.
+- It means believing that you can change the status quo of your relationship just by changing what YOU do in that relationship.
 It’s not easy, and there will be ridicule and kick-back, but you can do it.

 - It means advocating for yourself.
 Standing in the reality of your own experience and understanding when others try to tell you that you’re crazy.
 It means loving the person God created and loves.
 That’s you.